zencart/documentation/content/dev/code/program_flow.md

 type: codepage
 ---

 A storefront visit in Zen Cart follows an MVC style approach, albeit largely based on procedural code.
-The files involved are processed roughly in the following order.
+The files involved are processed roughly in the order shown below.

+## AutoLoading
 At various points there may be [auto-loading](/dev/code/inclusion/) of certain files in a certain directory matching a prescribed naming convention, or all files automatically executed according to certain rules for that location.

-If debugging the program flow, there is a useful constant available in `/includes/application_top.php` which will show the file loading order in the browser output if set to true:
+If debugging the program flow, there is a useful constant called `DEBUG_AUTOLOAD` which will show the file loading order in the browser output if set to true:
 ```php
 define('DEBUG_AUTOLOAD', false);
 ```

+See [Checking file loading](/user/troubleshooting/blank_page/#6-checking-file-loading) for instructions on use.

+## File Load Order
 Locations where an "override" can be used are noted with a ► symbol.

 - `/index.php`